masalovd/prolog-labs/README.md

 ## Acknowledgments

-Special thanks to the professors and instructors at [Your University] for their guidance and expertise in teaching the "Methods and Systems of Artificial Intelligence" course.
+Special thanks to the professors and instructors at National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute” for their guidance and expertise in teaching the "Methods and Systems of Artificial Intelligence" course.

 Happy coding! 🚀